python-websockets/websockets/docs/reference/features.rst

 .. _#538: https://github.com/python-websockets/websockets/issues/538

-The server doesn't check the Host header and doesn't respond with a HTTP 400 Bad Request if it is missing or invalid (`#1246`).
+The server doesn't check the Host header and doesn't respond with HTTP 400 Bad Request if it is missing or invalid (`#1246`).

 .. _#1246: https://github.com/python-websockets/websockets/issues/1246